PabloDeWulf/pablodewulf.github.io/_projects/2_project.md

 importance: 2
 category: University projects
 ---
-In my second year of engineering at [Vrije Universiteit Brussel](https://www.vub.be/nl) my friends and I recieved the challenge to build something creative with a pingpongball, a tube and a ventilator.
+In my second year of engineering at the [Vrije Universiteit Brussel](https://www.vub.be/nl) my friends and I recieved the challenge to build something creative with a pingpongball, a tube and a ventilator.
 We came up with a soundtuner?
 Watch how it works, well kinda...

 <div class="row">
     <div class="container" id="yt-frame">